gordielachance/wp-soundsystem/readme.txt

 Works for albums, playlists and radios.
 Optional arguments: *post_id*,*max_rows*.

+= BuddyPress =

+This plugin is BuddyPress ready, and supports a new "music" menu for users, activity, etc.

 = Donate! =

 It truly took me a LOT of time to code this plugin, and I decided to release it for free - without any "Premium" plans.